janevalencia/nextjs-ssg-rest-countries/README.md

-# FEM - REST Countries API with Theme-Switcher
+# REST Countries API with Theme-Switcher

 Solution developed by **Jane Valencia, 2022**.